 Snow blowing into roof cracks can reveal minor damages, witch are not easily seen during the summer.

-If you find such damages, and there is snow on the roof, perform temporary repairs using self-adhesive waterproofing polymer tape.
+If you find such damages, and there is snow on the roof, perform temporary repairs using self-adhesive waterproofing polymer tape or liquid rubber sealant.

 The need to install snow guard depends on the location of your home and the configuration of your roof.